-If you are unsure about how your insurer defines an exotic pet, request to look at their Exotic Pet Species Index, a list of animals that they consider to be exotic pets.
+If you don't know how your insurer defines an exotic pet, look at their Exotic Pet Species Index.
+This is list of animals that they consider to be exotic pets.

 The minimum amount of homeowners liability coverage is usually $100,000.
 If your policy includes exotic pets, insurers recommend upping your coverage to at least $300,000.
 If your policy excludes exotic pets, there are a few alternatives to look into.

 However, your exotic pet may or may not be a part of the coverage in the umbrella policy.
 Read the policy guidelines before purchasing.
 As is the case with homeowners insurance, many insurers exclude dog bites from their umbrella policies, so it’s likely exclusions will apply to your exotic pets too.
 Check with your insurer for more information.

 This type of coverage may be difficult to find.
 You might ask your current insurer to help you locate a carrier.